Cray-HPE/docs-csm/upgrade/1.3.3/README.md

 ## Bug Fixes and Improvements

-* Added monitoring and a grafana dashboard for SMF kafka server and zookeeper metrics in prometheus
+* Added monitoring and a `grafana` dashboard for SMF `kafka` server and zookeeper metrics in `prometheus`
-* Fixed auth failure with the keycloak integration into nexus due to a change to the keycloak opa policy which was recently patched.
+* Fixed authentication failure with the `keycloak` integration into nexus due to a change to the `keycloak` `opa` policy which was recently patched.
-* Fixed dvs-mqtt error in the spire server config - note this is only an issue for a customer already running mqtt in their environment.
+* Fixed `dvs-mqtt` error in the spire server configuration - note this is only an issue for a customer already running `mqtt` in their environment.

 ## Steps